Skip to main content

 How do you segment a B2B market?

-Segment along 4 axes: industry, company size, geographic zone, and maturity (recent intent signals).
-This segmentation lets you adapt your message and contact channel to each segment.
+Segment along four axes: industry, company size, geographic zone, and maturity (recent intent signals).
+This lets you adapt your message and contact channel to fit where each segment actually is, not where you assumed they’d be.

 What is an ICP in B2B?

-The ICP (Ideal Customer Profile) is the blueprint of your ideal customer.
-It includes industry, size, location, decision-maker role, and the signals indicating a need for your solution.
+An ICP (Ideal Customer Profile) is the blueprint of your ideal customer.
+It includes industry, size, location, decision-maker role, and the signals that indicate a need for your solution right now.

 How do you define your addressable market?

-Calculate your TAM (total market), SAM (serviceable market) and SOM (obtainable market).
-Use databases (business registries, LinkedIn) to quantify the number of companies matching your ICP.
+Calculate your TAM (total market), SAM (serviceable market), and SOM (obtainable market).
+Use databases (business registries, LinkedIn) to count the companies that match your ICP, then layer in signal data to identify which of those companies are in a context worth acting on today.